Homemade Fertilizer Tea from Plants, Weeds, and Grass

 4. Stir daily for 3 days to 2 weeks.
 Or, pour it from one bucket into another to mix things up and keep it aerated.

-Weeds are full of nutrients they have absorbed from your soil, so it is only fitting to extract the water soluble ones and return them to your garden plants.
+Weeds are full of nutrients that they have absorbed from the soil, so it is only fitting to extract the water-soluble ones and return them to your garden plants.

 • Stinging nettle is high in nitrogen, calcium, iron, vitamins A, B, & C, phosphorus, potassium, boron, iron, zinc, selenium, and magnesium.
 A natural insect repellant, when sprayed on leaves it can help plants resist insect and fungal attacks.
 Learn more about stinging nettle’s many benefits.